Summer Intensive Program

 How can I register or find out more?
 Please see registration information and course descriptions below.
 Still have questions?

-- For registation questions, please contact the Office of Summer Programs and Part-Time Studies at (585) 275-2345 or email@example.com.
+- For registration questions, please contact the Office of Summer Programs and Part-Time Studies at (585) 275-2345 or firstname.lastname@example.org.

 - For questions about the course, please contact, Rebecca Allen at (585) 354-8986 or email@example.com